 I might have thought somebody who knew the p-adic numbers would also know something of Galois theory; but maybe not.

-In my own article on Dirichlet’s theorem, I had already given accounts of
+In drafting my own article on Dirichlet’s theorem, before deciding to put it on line, I had already given accounts of

 I become increasingly aware of how webpages can be visited from anywhere, although their composers seem unaware of this.
 If you are a newspaper, what city are you in?
 If a university, what state or province?
-If a business, what country?
+Even that question assumes you are in North America, which you might not be.
 If you are a blog, what are you trying to do, and how can your visitors decide whether to spend time with it?

 I have tried to make my own “About” page useful in this way.